KJ-Ahn/BCCOMICS/README.md

 ```

 ### (2) Run bccomics_setup (when patchidxinput_flag=false in params.m)
-You will be asked to choose a patch with your desired CDM overdensity and V_cb (absolute value).
+You will be asked to choose a patch with your desired CDM overdensity and V<sub>cb</sub> (absolute value).
 ```
 >> bccomics_setup
 ...
 Several message outputs ...